meetmarvelous/snake_game/README.md

 ## Usage

-You can integrate this Snake Game into your portfolio website or any web project.
+You can integrate this Snake Game into any web project.
 Follow these steps to include the game in your HTML file:

 1. Copy the contents of `index.html`, `style.css`, and `game.js` files into your respective HTML, CSS, and JavaScript files.